apache/arrow/docs/source/python/json.rst

 * sophisticated type inference (see below)

 .. note::
-   Currently only the line-delimited JSON (LDJSON) format is supported.
+   Currently only the line-delimited JSON (JSON-LD) format is supported.

 Usage